 - Beautiful interior

 - Firm ride

 Thrilling acceleration, razor-sharp handling, lots of room for four, and coddling luxury.
 What’s not to like?
 The 2019 Mercedes-AMG GT 4-Door Coupe delivers it all.

 The 2019 Mercedes-Benz AMG GT 4-Door Coupe isn’t a coupe or even a sedan.
 It’s a hatchback or a fastback, and it’s one of the fastest, best-performing four-doors on the planet.
 The third car developed specifically for Mercedes’ AMG performance arm, the AMG GT 4-Door Coupe is a rival for the Porsche Panamera and BMW M5.
 It offers turbocharged power, either from an inline-6 or a V-8 power, plus track-ready handling and room for four.
-Those strengths make the AMG GT 4-Door Coupe one of our highest rated cars with a score of 8.8 out of 10.
+Those strengths make the AMG GT 4-Door Coupe is a highly rated car with a score of 7.6 out of 10.
 (Read more about how we rate cars.)

 This report covers the AMG GT 4-Door Coupe.
 For a review of the similarly named AMG GT roadster and convertible, which are aimed at the Porsche 911, see our 2018 writeup.
 The only changes to that car this year are standard heated and cooled seats on the GT C model.

 Mercedes offers the AMG GT 4-Door Coupe in three models: the AMG GT 53, AMG GT 63, and AMG GT 63 S, each with more power than the last.
 The twin-turbo inline-6 in the GT 53 puts out 429 horsepower, while the 4.0-liter twin-turbo V-8 in the 63 models is rated at 577 hp in its base version and 630 hp in the S model.
 All GTs send their power to all four wheels via a 9-speed automatic transmission.